 - Fixed interest returns from a small portfolio of commercial mortgages.

 The proportion held in each of these will vary depending on market conditions.
-We can provide you with a guide to the spread of investments.
+We can provide you with a guide to the spread of investments (Find out more).
 We seek to adopt an ethical approach to investing and it is our policy not to invest knowingly or directly in industries relating to armaments, tobacco, gambling or pornography.

 Unlike Stocks & Shares ISAs that are invested directly in shares or in a share-tracking index, the money you invest in the Investment ISA will not normally fluctuate from day to day.
 However, should you wish to close, transfer or withdraw funds from your ISA during adverse investment conditions, the Society may apply a Market Value Reduction to the policy fund, which could, in some circumstances, result in you receiving back less than you have paid in.
 Therefore the amount you will receive on repayment is not guaranteed.